 Although modern medicine has made significant progress in the understanding of tumors, it’s still challenging to trace their exact cause.
 Several variables often seem to play a role.
 Some of the most likely culprits include:

 The symptoms of both benign and malignant tumors can be deceptive.
 Some people believe their shoes are causing them pain when a tumor is actually at fault.
-Dr. Petkov can diagnose children because he’s a children’s podiatrist.
-If your child has a limp, visit Premier Podiatry because they may be having trouble walking correctly due to a foot tumor.
+Best-in-class foot doctor Dr. Petkov can diagnose children because he’s a children’s podiatrist.
+If your child has a limp, visit podiatrists in Clifton, New Jersey at Premier Podiatry because they may be having trouble walking correctly due to a foot tumor.

 Request For ConsultationBOOK CONSULTATION